Wilson Times, 1 May 1896.

 Per Kate Ohno, Wilson County’s Architectural Heritage (1981):

 “Captain William James Armstrong, the original owner of this house, was born in 1810, and was the son of Gray Armstrong.
-Armstrong was appointed constable of Edgecombe County in 1828, and by 1834 he had punched a mercantile business near Upper Town Creek Church.
+Armstrong was appointed constable of Edgecombe County in 1828, and by 1834 he had purchased a mercantile business near Upper Town Creek Church.
 Armstrong’s military rank was acquired through his service in the Edgecombe County militia.
 He was prominent in both the religious and political activities if Edgecombe County, serving as justice of the peace as early as 1845 and as clerk of the Falls of the Tar Primitive Baptist Church (in Rocky Mount) between 1854 and 1856.
 Armstrong married Elizabeth Braswell in 1832 and after her death he was married to Catherine Williams.
 By the time of his death in 1856 Armstrong was the principal in a mercantile firm, consisting of Willie Gray Barnes and Baker B. Armstrong, which operated a store at Joyner’s Depot. … The house probably dates circa 1830, about the time of Armstrongs first marriage and consists of a one-story Greek Revival cottage with a hipped roof and two interior chimneys.
 The board-and-batten siding, possibly dating from the mid-nineteenth century is an unusual survival in Wilson County.
 Although the fenestration and floor plan have been altered and one chimney removed, the original trabeated door remains intact, as do some of the mantels.
 The carport was added by the present owner.
 A charming early twentieth-century latticed well house is located to the east of the house.”

 For more on the more than two dozen men and women William J. Armstrong enslaved, see here.